 I encourage you to find your own “life scriptures”—for living life with the Living Word brings a deeper fulfillment than anything here on earth!!
 Pick up your Bible—get reading!!

 Her passion is for the revelation of God to be made more real through the prophetic use of the arts in church and formational ministry.
 It is her desire to portray the message of Christ’s desperate and unfailing love for His people to help sustain the hearts of the broken and weary.
-She is particularly interested in the way in which God uses the arts to bring formational development and healing to His people.
+She is particularly interested in the way in which God uses the arts to bring formational development and healing to His people, as well as the reclamation of the body in the healing of trauma, and works in the area of embodiment with survivors of abuse, addiction, and trauma.
 Life scriptures include Psalm 27; Isaiah 50:4-7; and Zephaniah 3:14-17.

 Activities: Leads worship, teaches, and performs through dance and drama at regional churches, worship events and Healing Care Ministries events.
 Guest lecturer at Healing Care Ministry International Certificate Program in Spiritual Formation & Spiritual Direction.